 Spain is one of the most important tourist destinations in the World, and its culture, history and, personalities are well known.
-Here, we will explore what is famous for and many of Spain’s contributions to the world.
+Here, we will explore what is Spain famous for and many of Its contributions to the world.

 So, what do people immediately think when Spain is mentioned?
 The beaches, the sun, the famous Spanish painters, the wonderful Spanish food… This is our list of the things Spain is famous for!